Simpson's paradox: Correlation between variables

 Simpson's reversal can also arise in correlations, in which two variables appear to have (say) a positive correlation towards one another, when in fact they have a negative correlation, the reversal having been brought about by a "lurking" confounder.
 Berman et al. give an example from economics, where a dataset suggests overall demand is positively correlated with price (that is, higher prices lead to more demand), in contradiction of expectation.
 Analysis reveals time to be the confounding variable: plotting both price and demand against time reveals the expected negative correlation over various periods, which then reverses to become positive if the influence of time is ignored by simply plotting demand against price.

-Psychology

-Psychological interest in Simpson's paradox seeks to explain why people deem sign reversal to be impossible at first.
-The question is where people get this strong intuition from, and how it is encoded in the mind.

-Simpson's paradox demonstrates that this intuition cannot be derived from either classical logic or probability calculus alone, and thus led philosophers to speculate that it is supported by an innate causal logic that guides people in reasoning about actions and their consequences.
-Savage's sure-thing principle is an example of what such logic may entail.
-A qualified version of Savage's sure thing principle can indeed be derived from Pearl's do-calculus and reads: "An action A that increases the probability of an event B in each subpopulation C_{i} of C must also increase the probability of B in the population as a whole, provided that the action does not change the distribution of the subpopulations."
-This suggests that knowledge about actions and consequences is stored in a form resembling Causal Bayesian Networks.

 Probability

 A paper by Pavlides and Perlman presents a proof, due to Hadjicostas, that in a random 2 × 2 × 2 table with uniform distribution, Simpson's paradox will occur with a probability of exactly 1/60.
 A study by Kock suggests that the probability that Simpson's paradox would occur at random in path models (i.e., models generated by path analysis) with two predictors and one criterion variable is approximately 12.8 percent; slightly higher than 1 occurrence per 8 path models.